koichi-murakami/g4python/README.md

 ### Multi-threading feature
 In the current version of Geant4Py, we limit Geant4 in sequential mode forcibly by setting `G4FORCE_RUN_MANAGER_TYPE` inside `__init__.py` script.
-In the future release, hopefully, we can release this limitation.
+In the future release, we can lift this limit hopefully.

 ----
 ## How to run Python

-You have several ways of running Pyton.
+You have several ways of running Python.
 If you install Anaconda, you have several variants of Python instances.
-We recommend using Anaconda version of Python3/Ipython3/Jupyter.
+We recommend using the Anaconda version of Python3/Ipython3/Jupyter.

 * System Python3
 * Anaconda Python3 and virtual env versions